Well I’m happy to say I return after a well deserved break with a more current update for you all!

 I’ve probably said before in earlier posts that I’m a member of a few different bus preservation societies and the like, which gives me the opportunity to get out of my local area and explore some new places and different buses that I’d not necessarily have ridden before.

-I travelled with fellow bloggers Daniel Johnson and Sean Gillard to the event on preserved Wallasey Corporation Leyland Atlantean FHF 451 which obviously features a Metro-Cammell body, which of cause has a historical factor of being the first Leyland Atlantean off the production line, however it was briefly used as a demonstrator to other companies in full Wallasey livery, it is now lovingly cared for by the 201 Bus Group who have both the first and last standard Leyland Atlantean’s off the production line for the United Kingdom market.
+I travelled with fellow bloggers Daniel Christopher and Sean Gillard to the event on preserved Wallasey Corporation Leyland Atlantean FHF 451 which obviously features a Metro-Cammell body, which of cause has a historical factor of being the first Leyland Atlantean off the production line, however it was briefly used as a demonstrator to other companies in full Wallasey livery, it is now lovingly cared for by the 201 Bus Group who have both the first and last standard Leyland Atlantean’s off the production line for the United Kingdom market.

 |Wallasey Corporation Motors Leyland Atlantean FHF 451|